I Need Sleep! How Insomnia Leads To Waking Up At 3 AM

 Lifestyle factors

-Lifestyle factors like nicotine, alcohol and substance use, stimulating exercise, what and when you eat in the evening, work or travel schedules, and more may all be contributors to insomnia and poor sleep quality.
+Lifestyle factors like nicotine, alcohol and substance use, stimulating exercise, taking long naps, what and when you eat in the evening, work or travel schedules, and more may all be contributors to insomnia and poor sleep quality.
 Caffeinated beverages can disrupt sleep, as can medicines for blood pressure, asthma, and some antidepressants.
 Habits like using smartphones, tablets, laptops, and other electronics just before bed can adversely affect sleep, as can keeping an irregular bedtime schedule.

 Getty/AnnaStills